TrueNASTrueNAS Nightly Development Documentation

 The Stats/Settings option displays current system statistics and provides the option to change the scrub interval, or how often the system runs a data integrity check on the operating system device.

-Go to System Settings > Boot screen and click Stats/Settings.
+Go to System > Boot screen and click Stats/Settings.
 The Stats/Settings window displays statistics for the operating system device: Boot pool Condition as ONLINE or OFFLINE, Size in GiB and the space in use in Used, and Last Scrub Run with the date and time of the scrub.
 By default, the operating system device is scrubbed every 7 days.

 Boot Environment Stats/Settings